-Forex traders continually ask themselves the question, "Can this trend continue?".
-Deciding whether to enter a new trade in the middle of a trend or whether to exit the trade you are currently in and take your profits is difficult.
+Stock and CFD traders continually ask themselves the question "Can this trend continue?"
+Deciding whether to enter a new trade in the middle of a trend, or whether to exit the trade you are currently in and take your profits, is difficult.
 You can never know if a currency pair is going to turn around and start moving in the opposite direction.
-Or can you know?
+But could you make an educated guess?

-Continuation patterns give you advanced warning when a currency pair is likely to resume its trend after a short consolidation period and how far the currency pair is likely to move in that direction.
+Continuation patterns give you advanced warning when a stock or CFD is likely to resume its trend after a short consolidation period and tell you how far the stock or CFD is likely to move in that direction.
 Of course, continuation patterns are not infallible, but they do put the odds of success in your favor.